Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 You should see it de-mixes each to the power of perfectly.
-It also does not matter which position you start in the set per value.

 <br />